 The collaboration with the Taranto Cruise Port has played since 2021 a key role in boosting the development of the cruise traffic.
 Partnerships with international leading associations such as CLIA, MedCruise and AIVP ensures platforms for promotion and networking.
-Stakeholder engagement to stimulate the growth of the cruise ecosystem and the fruitful collaboration with stakeholders, first of all with the Municipality, represent points of strength for the Taranto forts.
+Stakeholder engagement to stimulate the growth of the cruise ecosystem and the fruitful collaboration with stakeholders, first of all with the Municipality, represent points of strength for the Taranto port.
 Success for Taranto as a cruise destination was marked by the Seatrade Cruise Award as Destination of the Year 2022, which recognized the efforts made by the Port Network Authority as well as the growth of the destination.
-In 2023 the partnernship with Costa Cruises boosted the numbers of embarking/disembarking passengers which reach the port of Taranto also with cruise&fly packages.
+In 2023 and 2024 the partnership with Costa Cruises boosted the numbers of embarking/disembarking passengers which reach the port of Taranto also with cruise&fly packages.
+Such growth is set to continue in 2025 with Costa Fascinosa confirming Taranto as turn-around port.
 The final outcome of such consistent effort is that Taranto can present itself to the international audience as an excellent cruise destination.